Kimiarfaie/Evaluating-CNNs-Sensitivity-to-training-sets-image-quality/Distort Images/README.md

 This iterative approach ensures that all distorted images meet the defined quality standards.

+Use two_dynamic_distortimages.m to distort the dataset, this will create a distorted version of the subset ImageNet used.
+You can change the distortion type by changing **distortion_function** variable.
 ## Distortion types

 **Saturation Change**: Applied to the training set to create a distorted training dataset.